-The public key signature algorithms to be used in client authentication can be selected in the sshd2_config file using the AuthPublicKey.Algorithms keyword.
+The public key signature algorithms to be used in client authentication can be selected in the sshd2\config file using the AuthPublicKey.Algorithms keyword.
 The keyword defines the public key signature algorithms that the server will propose and accept to authenticate the user.
 Using the keyword, it is possible to enable only certain hash functions, such as SHA-2.
-A message is signed with a hash generated using a signature algorithms and then verified by the receiver using the same signature algorithm.
-Multiple public key algorithms can be specified as a comma-separated list.
+A message is signed with a hash generated using a signature algorithms can be specified as a comma-separated list.

+AuthPublicKey.Algorithms

-AuthPublicKey.Algorithms ssh-dss-sha224@ssh.com
+ssh-dss-sha224@ssh.com